dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

     formulation, storing the formulated problem, and, optionally, retrieving additional data from data sources.

 #.
-Upload the problem to the Leap service.

-    A best practice is to separate uploading problems from submitting them.

-#.
 Submit the problem to a hybrid solver.

-    A best practice is to force HTTP(S) connections to close after each submission for long jobs on certain networks.
-For information, see the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
+    When a problem is submitted, it is also uploaded.
+Sometimes, for example, if you want to solve it again or clearly separate uploading from solving, you may want to upload it separately.

 #.
-Wait and poll the hybrid solver for completion of the hybrid job as well as
+(Optional) Although polling the hybrid solver for completion of the hybrid
+    job is automatically performed by the Ocean SDK, you may want to implement polling yourself; if you do so, ensure that you download the results (i.e., the answer) via SAPI calls using the ``problem_id``.

-    retry on solver failures.
-For information, see the Ocean SDK's :ref:`dwave-cloud-client <index_cloud>` package.
+#.
+Retry on solver failures.

 #.
 Post-process the problem results, which typically includes the following:

     *   Unpacking the problem results.